Chard, Somerset: History

 On Snowdon Hill is a small cottage which was originally a toll house built by the Chard Turnpike trust in the 1830s, to collect fees from those using a road up the hill which avoided the steep gradient.

-Chard is indeed the birthplace of powered flight, as it was here in 1848 that the Victorian aeronautical pioneer John Stringfellow (1799–1883) first demonstrated that engine-powered flight was possible through his work on the Aerial Steam Carriage.
+Chard is the birthplace of powered flight, as it was here in 1848 that the Victorian aeronautical pioneer John Stringfellow (1799–1883) first demonstrated that engine-powered flight was possible through his work on the Aerial Steam Carriage.
 James Gillingham (1839–1924) from Chard pioneered the development of articulated artificial limbs when he produced a prosthesis for a man who lost his arm in a cannon accident in 1863.
 Chard Museum has a display of Gillingham's work.

 Chard was a key point on the Taunton Stop Line, a World War II defensive line consisting of pillboxes and anti-tank obstacles, which runs from Axminster north to the Somerset coast near Highbridge.
 In 1938 a bomb proof bunker was built behind the branch of the Westminster Bank.
 During the war it was used to hold duplicate copies of the bank records in case its headquarters in London was destroyed.
 It was also used to store the emergency bank note supply of the Bank of England.
 There has also been speculation that the Crown Jewels were also stored there, however this has never been confirmed.

 Action Aid, the International Development Charity, had their headquarters in Chard when they started life in 1972 as Action in Distress.
 The Supporters Services department of the charity is still based in Chard.

-Every year, the annual Chard Eating Competition is held with many residents turning out to see who can eat the most.
-In 2016, local resident Harley Richards, was the winner managing a consecutive 37 hot dogs and nettles.
-Harley later came back for a second helping after Covid-19 restrictions were lessened in 2021.
-This time consuming 39 hot dogs and nettles.